 While I am practiced in a number of different psychological modalities including Cognitive Behavioural Therapy, Dialectical Behavioural Therapy, Emotion Focused Therapy, and Trauma-Informed Care, I believe that each client presents a unique story, and one that does not necessarily fit into a structured treatment plan.
 My approach is to meet the client where they are, and provide a balance of challenging them via evidence-based treatments, while ensuring a safe space to be validated and explore a therapeutic journey.
 As a therapist, my goal is to be involved in my clients’ life as a touchpoint of stability, and concurrently nurture their own inner strength.

-With an educational background that spans health science, family mediation, and clinical social work, I understand people from a holistic systems lens; each individual is a product of the systems, environments, and relationships in which they belong.
+With an educational background that spans health science, family mediation, and registered social work, I understand people from a holistic systems lens; each individual is a product of the systems, environments, and relationships in which they belong.

 If you have tried therapy before without success: you are a different person today with inevitable different life circumstances.
 If you have contemplated the idea of therapy, but are hesitant: this could be an experiment, you don’t know what the outcome will be.
 If you are a therapy enthusiast: I am excited to share that enthusiasm with you!
 In any case, I look forward to meeting you.